-- b Director, Soledad Garcia-King, sgking@unm.edu, B119, 925.8554.
+- ♥ Director, VACANT, B119, 925.8554.
 The TLC Director reports directly to the Dean of Instruction.
-Responsibilities include: - Supervises all operations and programs in the TLC - Supervises all TLC staff - Acquires new technology and software to insure that the campus stays current with online and classroom technology needs - Provides and/or supervises workshops and training for faculty - ➡ Technical Analyst II, Robert Castillo, rcastillo45@unm.edu, B126, 925.8556.
-The Technical Analyst II reports directly to the Director of Business Operations and has the following responsibilities: - Plans instructional technology updates and upgrades - Provides assistance to faculty with instructional technology equipment on an on-call basis - Teaches faculty and staff the use of new and emerging technologies - Manages and assists with Media Site (Classroom Capture) services and provides training for classroom capture
+Responsibilities include: - Supervises all operations and programs in the TLC - Supervises all TLC staff - Acquires new technology and software to insure that the campus stays current with online and classroom technology needs - Provides and/or supervises workshops and training for faculty - Technical Analyst II, Robert Castillo, rcastillo45@unm.edu, A106 and Workforce Training Center, 505.925.8556.
+The Technical Analyst II reports directly to the Dean of Instruction and has the following responsibilities: - Plans instructional technology updates and upgrades - Provides assistance to faculty with instructional technology equipment on an on-call basis - Teaches faculty and staff the use of new and emerging technologies - Provides AV support to the campus